The Bankrate promise

 Additional information you may need to know

 The above information will serve as the basis for your application, but be prepared to provide additional details.
 For example, the card issuer may want to know how long you have been at your current address and if you own or rent your home.
-They may also ask about your current employer, main source of income and any assets you may have.
+It may also ask about your current employer, main source of income and any assets you may have.
 You can also include your spouse’s or partner’s income in the application process, as long as you have “reasonable access” to it.

 Applying for a business credit card

 If you’re applying for a business credit card and your business is considered big enough, you can use an employer identification number (EIN).
 Keep in mind that business credit cards may still ask for your Social Security number during the application process.